Hierarchy-Aware Multimodal Unlearning for Medical AI: Related Work

-Machine unlearning aims to remove the influence of specific data subsets from trained models without retraining from scratch.
-Early methods achieve exact removal through retraining or influence-function-based updates~\citep{7163042, guo2020certified}, while more recent approaches propose approximate and efficient strategies using gradient inversion, weight editing, or parameter reinitialization~\citep{golatkar2020eternal, izzo2021approximate, jia2023model}.
-Unlearning has been extensively studied in classification, and text-only large language models~\citep{thudi2022unrolling, patil2024can, patil2025upcore}, but its extension to multimodal and hierarchical domains remains limited.
-Existing unlearning benchmarks primarily focus on unimodal text data, leaving multimodal unlearning largely unexplored.
-Text-based datasets such as TOFU~\citep{maini2024tofu} and MUSE~\citep{shi2023detecting} evaluate selective forgetting in large language models but do not capture cross-modal dependencies.
-A few recent efforts explore multimodal unlearning~\citep{liu2025mllmubench, patil2024unlearning}, but they primarily evaluate coarse-grained forgetting (e.g., prompt- or concept-level deletion) without modeling the hierarchical relationships between data sources or tasks, an abstraction that fails to reflect how deletions naturally arise in clinical workflows, where information is structured across institutions, patients, studies, and report sections.
+\paragraph{Multimodal machine unlearning benchmarks.} Machine unlearning aims to remove the influence of specific data subsets from trained models without retraining from scratch.
+Existing unlearning benchmarks primarily focus on unimodal data~\citep{thudi2022unrolling, patil2024can, patil2025upcore}, leaving multimodal unlearning largely unexplored.
+Text-based datasets such as TOFU~\citep{maini2024tofu} and MUSE~\citep{shi2024muse} evaluate selective forgetting in LLMs but do not capture cross-modal dependencies.
+There are works \citep{DBLP:journals/corr/abs-2410-13274, dahal2025well} showing that existing LLM unlearning methods fail to reliably remove structured, multi-hop knowledge, whether through indirect reasoning chains or knowledge graph relations, highlighting that flat unlearning is insufficient.
+A few recent efforts explore multimodal unlearning~\citep{liu2024protecting, patil2024unlearning}, but they primarily evaluate flat unlearning without modeling the hierarchical relationships between data sources or tasks, which fail to reflect how deletions naturally arise in clinical workflows.